Click the Article to expand:

 SECTION 3.3.
 Branch Membership.
 Branch membership may be held by a company employing a member for locations other than the member's primary location.
 Dues for Branch Membership shall be set by the Board.
 Branch members shall not be entitled to vote.

 SECTION 3.4.
 Membership Application.
-The Secretary of the Association shall provide membership applications to all persons and business entities who desire to become members of the association.
-Within sixty (60) days after a membership application and the annual dues are received the existing members will be notified of the name of the applicant and will be allowed thirty (30) days to submit an objection to the secretary of the Association.
-If no objections are made, the applicant shall be admitted as a member.
-In the event an objection is made, the Board of Directors of the Association shall vote on the prospective member's application within thirty (30) days after the time expires for submitting objections.
-If two-thirds of the members of the Board of Directors vote for acceptance or abstain from voting, the applicant shall be admitted for membership.
+The Secretary of the Association shall provide membership applications to all persons and business entities who desire to become members of the Association.
+Within sixty (60) days after a membership application and the annual dues are received the existing members will be notified of the name of the applicant and will be allowed thirty (30) days to submit an objection to the Secretary of the Association.
+If less than five (5) objections are made, the applicant shall be admitted as a member.
+In the event that five (5) or more objections are made, the Board of Directors of the Association shall vote on the prospective member's application within thirty (30) days after the time expires for submitting objections.
+If two-thirds (2/3) of the members of the Board of Directors vote for acceptance or abstain from voting, the applicant shall be admitted for membership

 SECTION 3.5.
 Meetings.
 Members and prospective members who have submitted an application for membership may attend all meetings of the Association.
 Non-members may attend 2 meetings per year.